Charles Barkla

-Education and career
+Biography

 Charles Glover Barkla was born on 7 June 1877 in Widnes, England, the son of John Martin Barkla, originally from Wendron, Cornwall, a secretary for the Atlas Chemical Company, and Sarah Glover.

-He studied at the Liverpool Institute, and then proceeded to University College Liverpool with a County Council Scholarship and a Bibby Scholarship.
+Barkla studied at the Liverpool Institute, and then proceeded to University College Liverpool (now the University of Liverpool) with a County Council Scholarship and a Bibby Scholarship.
 He initially studied mathematics, but later specialised in physics under Oliver Lodge.
 During the absence of Lodge due to ill health, Barkla replaced him in lectures.
 In 1898, he graduated with First Class Honours in Physics, and received his master's degree the following year.

-In 1899, Barkla was admitted to Trinity College, Cambridge, with an 1851 Research Fellowship to study under J. J. Thomson at the Cavendish Laboratory.
+In 1899, Barkla was admitted to Trinity College, Cambridge, with an 1851 Research Fellowship to study under J. J. Thomson in the Cavendish Laboratory.
 During his first two years at Cambridge, under the direction of Thomson, he studied the velocity of electromagnetic waves along wires of different widths and materials.
-After a year and a half at Trinity College, his love of music led him to transfer to King's College, Cambridge, in order to sing in the choir.
+After a year and a half at Trinity College, his love of music led him to transfer to King's College, Cambridge, in order to sing in its choir.
 His voice was of remarkable beauty and his solo performances were always fully attended.

-After having worked at the University of Liverpool (1902–1909) and King's College London (1909–1913), Barkla was appointed Professor of Natural Philosophy at the University of Edinburgh in 1913, a position he held until his death.
+In 1902, Barkla returned to the University of Liverpool as an Oliver Lodge Fellow.
+In 1909, he was appointed Wheatstone Professor of Physics at the University of London.
+In 1913, he became Professor of Natural Philosophy at the University of Edinburgh, where he remained until his death.

 Research

 In 1903, Barkla studied secondary X-rays from gases radiated by other X-rays, developing a new experimental setup.
-This topic was relevant to the question of whether X-rays were indeed a type of electromagnetic radiation as many physicists suspected, because Lionel Wilberforce proposed to use these secondary rays to generate tertiary ones and prove the existence of polarization by rotating the detecting part of his experimental apparatus.
+This topic was relevant to the question of whether X-rays were indeed a type of electromagnetic radiation as many physicists suspected, because Lionel Wilberforce proposed to use these secondary rays to generate tertiary ones and prove the existence of polarisation by rotating the detecting part of his experimental apparatus.
 Tertiary radiation was too feeble to measure, so he assembled a slightly different setup.
-Using his new setup, he was able to prove that X-rays can indeed be polarized and are therefore electromagnetic.
+Using his new setup, he was able to prove that X-rays can indeed be polarised and are therefore electromagnetic.
 He published a brief summary of his findings in Nature in March 1904 and a more detailed account in the Philosophical Transactions of the Royal Society in 1905.

 Barkla made significant progress in developing and refining the laws of X-ray scattering, X-ray spectroscopy, the principles governing the transmission of X-rays through matter, and especially the principles of the excitation of secondary X-rays.

 Barkla proposed the J-phenomenon as a hypothetical form of X-ray behaviour similar to X-ray fluorescence.
 However, other scientists were not persuaded that this was a different mechanism from other known effects such as Compton scattering, so the theory was not successful.